CGRC RACING RULES

 4hours between them.

-No restrictions /grade or weight categories can be used/ - OPEN TO ALL WHIPPETS WITH
+Grade or weight categories can be used - OPEN TO ALL WHIPPETS WITH

 Standard categories and schedule for CGRC races: